twitter-archive/clockworkraven/README.md

 We would love any help adding ideas or implementing them!

-* JSON/REST API
+* JSON/REST API.
-* Provide the option to have multiple Mechanical Turk users complete each task
+* Provide the option to have multiple Mechanical Turk users complete each task.
 * Provide in-depth analytics about workers and automate the process of choosing trusted workers.